roiguri/My-Cook-Book/docs/project-tracking.md

 ## 🚀 Master List

 ## 📋 Next Steps
+- create filters parent component
+- integrate component to favorites and categories page.
+- implement search to favorites and categories page.
+- Integrate loading spinner to favorites page
 - Add all components to library
-- Create loading spinner and image carousel component
 - Change website theme colors
 - New Feature: Automation of propose a recipe
 - Simple tweeks